kuru0004/mens_tennis_outcomes/README.md

 ### Models Used

-The models used were Logistic Regression, Random Forests, and Gradient Boosted trees.
+The models used were Logistic Regression, Random Forests, and Gradient Boosted Trees.
 Logistic Regression was chosen for its similarity to model used in previous work, while allowing for different features to have prominence in the present project.
 Tree-based methods (Random Forest, Gradient Boosted Trees) were used since they often provide good performance and seemed to be underutilized in previous tennis predictions.

 To make as direct a comparison between the models as possible, the same features were used in the analysis.
 The list of features used is as follows: